-The CHS coach has established a solid program, with the Blue Eagles contending for region titles and playoff laurels on a regular basis.
+Wingard has established a solid program, with the Blue Eagles contending for region titles and playoffs on a regular basis.

-The Blue Eagle varsity team began the regular season by shutting out tradition-rich Fort Mill 6-0, followed by a 9-0 drubbing of Forestview.
+The Blue Eagles varsity team began the regular season by shutting out tradition-rich Fort Mill 6-0 and following with a 9-0 drubbing of Forestview.

 Justin White overwhelmed Eric Lewis 6-1, 6-0 and Patrick Smith bested his opponent 6-1, 6-2.